lferigutti/lferigutti/README.md

 ## Hi there 👋

 My name is Leonardo from Argentina 🇦🇷.
 I am a full-stack software developer currently working at [phelas](https://phelas.com/) in Munich, Germany 🇩🇪.
+I love to build digital products that user loves to use.

 ##  My Stack 🥷